The Continuous Emission Monitoring (CEM) Program

 The certification protocol is a source specific test

 plan that details how the equipment, once installed,

 will be initially tested for accuracy.
 It identifies

 will be used, as well as how they will be adapted to

 meet the source specific conditions.
-BTS reviews the
+EMS reviews the

 certification protocol to ensure that both the most